kmoore1616/WCU-Wind-Tunnel/README.md

   Users can set a fixed percentage of max speed or use PID velocity control (see *TODO SOFTWARE DOCS*).

 - **Sting**:
   A manually operated mechanism with three load cells connected to the NI-9219, measuring lift, drag, and moment.
-See [Figures](#figures).

 ---